cjwood032/ccg_game_tracker/README.md

 4. Run “rake db:migrate”  which will create the tables in which all the information will be stored.

-5. Run rake db:seed which will  populate  the CCGs and tags.
+5. Run rake db:seed which will  populate the formats and tags.

 6. Run “rails s” to start up the server.